- Places to Explore

 Although the plant houses make Kew worth visiting even in the depths of winter (there's also a seasonal garden), the flower beds are, of course, best enjoyed in the fullness of spring and summer.

-The Kew Explorer bus runs on a 40-minute, hop-on, hop-off route around the gardens every hour from 11am.
-Tickets cost £4.
+The Kew Explorer bus runs on a 40-minute, hop-on, hop-off route around the gardens every hour from 11–3.
+Tickets cost £4 in summer, £2 in winter.

 Fresh air and natural beauty made you peckish?
-Treat your taste buds to a light tea at the Victoria Terrace Café or a meal at the far more elegant Orangery, or dine outside at White Peaks.
+Treat your taste buds to a light tea at the Victoria Terrace Café or a meal at the far more elegant Orangery, or have an informal lunch at White Peaks.

-You can download the official Kew Gardens guide as an app for your cell phone, free on the website.
+You can download maps or the official Kew Gardens guide as an app for your cell phone (free on the website).

 - Address: Kew Rd. at Lichfield Rd., for Victoria Gate entrance Kew, London, TW9 3AB | Map It